General Questions and Answers

 Parents who wish to go one step further to support their local minor hockey Company may choose to purchase team clothing or team merchandise.

 Travel & Tournament Fees

-When travelling to away games, teams are responsible for their own travel costs like gasoline, food, parking and toll fees.
+When travelling to away games, teams are responsible for travel costs like gasoline, food, parking and toll fees.

-It is up to the parents and coaching staff on each individual team to determine how these expenses will be paid.
-Some teams choose to have each family pay their own way.
+It is up to each team’s parents and coaching staff to determine how these expenses will be paid.
+Some teams choose to have each family pay their way.
 Others will pool funds to ensure costs are distributed evenly across all families on the team.

 Thank you for reviewing our manual.